namo626/write_fort20/README.md

     └── shukai.txt
 ...
 ```
 Here `shukai.txt` is the missing flow data for the respective river.
-Then inside each storm folder, run
+Then inside each storm folder, copy `shukai_gauges.py` from `write_fort20/write_fort20/shukai_gauges.py` and run

 	python3 shukai_gauges.py